What is the Brake Master Cylinder?

 The brake master cylinder, also known as the master cylinder, is a hydraulic pump.
 It feeds brake fluid into the brake circuit to convert the pressure on the brake pedal to the hydraulic pressure.

-There are many moving parts that make up the brake master cylinder.
+There are many moving parts that make up the brake master cylinder, and because it’s the heart of the brake system, its health and longevity is important.
 We’ll explain the role each part plays, making it easy to target a problem.

 For every car that has disc brakes on their front wheels and drum brakes on their back wheels, they will also contain a proportioning valve.
 The purpose of this valve is to signal the drum brakes to engage first, followed by the disc brakes.